Pence’s pickle: How to bargain when no one speaks for Trump

 When the first negotiation session ended that Saturday, Pence tweeted: “Productive discussion.”

-Trump countered an hour later: “Not much headway made.”
+An hour later, Trump countered: “Not much headway made.”

 The next morning, as Pence was set to return to the negotiating table, Trump again threw cold water on the effort.